QBs, big names plentiful among injured early in NFL season

 Still, the Ravens have won four consecutive games since letting a late lead slip away in their Monday night opener at Las Vegas, and are in a familiar spot atop the AFC North.

-Jones, the latest among the quarterbacks to go down along with Seattle’s Russell Wilson, has been cleared to play Sunday against the Los Angeles Rams.
-The sequence was the same for Denver QB Teddy Bridgewater, who left a loss to Baltimore two weeks ago with a concussion but returned in a loss to Pittsburgh and Ben Roethlisberger, who has played through a hip issue.
+Jones, the latest among the quarterbacks to go down, is hoping for an outcome similar to Teddy Bridgewater.
+The Denver QB left with a concussion two weeks ago but returned against Pittsburgh and Ben Roethlisberger, who has played through a hip issue.

 Taylor was supposed to replace Deshaun Watson, who wants a trade and faces allegations of sexual assault or harassment.
 The Texans were forced to go with rookie Davis Mills and haven’t won since the opener.